Health Wellness Certification

 Mastering Wellness Coaching: Interventions 14 hours

-Once the above Level One requirements are met, you will complete an open book written exam to demonstrate your knowledge of Health and Wellness and Health/Wellness coaching.
+Once the above Level One requirements are met, you will complete an open book multiple-choice exam to demonstrate your knowledge of Health and Wellness and Health and Wellness coaching.

 Tuition and Fees for all levels of Health and Wellness Certification are here.